BittyCat/System/README.md

 Scripts:
 - **exif.bash**: Rename files based on their EXIF datetime.
 - **pass.bash**: Print files in a directory excluding audio files, image files, exif files, or print duplicate (exif) files.
+- **renum.bash**: Renumber files in a directory with a prefix and zero-padded index.

 ## exif.bash
 ```